makrai/notes/ravanelli2407-speechbrain-v1.md

 # 1 Intro

-* other open-source toolkits, like NeMo and ESPnet, also support multiple Conversational AI tasks, each excelling in different applications
+* other open-source toolkits, like NeMo and ESPnet, also support multiple Conversational AI tasks, each excelling in diff applic
-  * NeMo is industry-focused, offering ready-to-use solutions, but may provide less flexibility for extensive customization compared to SpeechBrain, which
+  * NeMo is industry-focused, offering ready-to-use solutions, may be less flexibile for extensive customization compared to SpeechBrain,
-  * ESPnet also supports various tasks with competitive performance, but SpeechBrain stands out for its comprehensive documentation, beginner-friendly tutorials, simplicity, and lightweight design with fewer dependencies
+  * ESPnet also supports various tasks with competitive performance, but
+  * nL SpeechBrain stands out for its comprehensive documentation, beginner-friendly tutorials, simplicity, and lightweight design with fewer dependencies